Ny Carlsberg Glyptotek2033 Votes Currently Closed

 Despite the immediate association you might make with bear, this is a actuallt a sculpture museum, founded by Carl Jacobsen.
 Three architecturall distinct buildings house the collection, which comprises largely of French, Danish, European and Antique work.
 There is a smaller collection of paintings in each section.
 The museum provides the perfect atmosphere to visit on a rainy day.
 The museum mixes the mordern with the historic very well.
 Allow your self at least three peaceful hours to peruse these halls.

-Ny Carlsberg Glyptotek Information
+Ny Carlsberg Glyptotek Travel Tips

 - Entry is free on Sundays.

-How To reach Ny Carlsberg Glyptotek by Public Transport
+How to Reach Ny Carlsberg Glyptotek

 - Kobenhavn H station